Dagic-zewdu/Capstone-project-1/README.md

 ## Show your support

-Give a ⭐️ if you like my project!
+Give a ⭐️ if you like my portfolio!

 ## 📝 License